Total Recall (video game): Reception

 Amiga Mania rated the Hit Squad re-release of the game at 81% and said "It's all full of style and all the things you wouldn't expect to find in a normal budget game, from the way Quaid crouches and fires to the fact that there's even a car chase!"
 Amiga Format #40 (Nov 1992) rated the game at 79% and said "The overall impression is one of a competent game which doesn't push the Amiga to within a tenth of its abilities."
 Amiga Action #37 (Oct 1992) rated the game 78% and said "If you like your games to give you a challenge at an affordable price then this is worth checking out, but there are far better products out there."
 CU Amiga rated the game 63%.
 Amiga Power rated the game 41% and said "Nice graphics, not-very-nice gameplay.
 Total Recall?
 (Totally predictably) Total Rubbish, more like."

-The One gave the Amiga version of Total Recall an overall score of 70%, noting it has having 'limited lastability' due to its gameplay 'feeling the same throughout', but expressed that it's "inconsistent difficulty" provided variety.
+The One gave the Amiga version of Total Recall an overall score of 70%, noting it as having 'limited lastability' due to its gameplay 'feeling the same throughout', but expressed that it's "inconsistent difficulty" provided variety.
 The One criticized Total Recall's graphics and sound, expressing that they are of 'inconsistent quality', calling the game's music "bland" and graphics "unspectacular" at times, but otherwise 'okay'.
 The One criticized the frequent disk swapping required, and further called Total Recall 'unoriginal', expressing that the game ought to have incorporated more elements from the film, and further stating that there are "so many better platform and race games [than Total Recall]".

-The game reached number 2 in the UK sales charts, behind Teenage Mutant Ninja Turtles.
+The game reached number 2 in the UK ZX Spectrum sales charts, behind Teenage Mutant Ninja Turtles.
 In 1997 EGM ranked the NES version number 5 on their "Top 10 Worst Games of All Time".
 EGM's Seanbaby placed the NES version as number 15 in his "20 worst games of all time" feature.